rastersoft/multipackager/README.md

     python 3
     debootstrap
+    yum
     systemd

-Debootstrap is used to generate the basic CHROOT environment for the distros; systemd is needed to launch the virtual machines and keep them isolated (something that the basic CHROOT can't do).
+Debootstrap is used to generate the basic CHROOT environment for the debian based distros; yum is used for the same thing, but for fedora based ones; systemd is needed to launch the virtual machines and keep them isolated (something that the basic CHROOT can't do).

 ## HOW DOES IT WORK? ##

-Multipackager uses Debootstrap to automatically download and generate several virtual machines for the desired distros, versions and architectures.
+Multipackager uses Debootstrap or YUM to automatically download and generate several virtual machines for the desired distros, versions and architectures.
 After that, it automatically compiles the specified project's source code for each one, and creates the corresponding package.

 Each virtual machine is defined by a triplet of distribution type, distribution name and architecture.
-Currently only "debian" and "ubuntu" are supported, and "i386" and "amd64" for architecture.
+Currently only *debian*, *ubuntu* and *fedora* are supported, and *i386* and *amd64* for architecture.
 Examples of these triplets are:

     debian jessie i386
     debian sid amd64
     ubuntu utopic amd64
     ubuntu trusty i386
+    fedora 21 amd64
+    fedora 20 i386

 The first time a triplet is specified, multipackager will create a base version in an internal cache (stored at **/var/opt/multipackager**), and will use it the next times to reduce the creation time.
 This cached version has only the base system; each time a new package is created, a working copy of this base system is made, where the dependencies are installed and the project is built, thus keeping the cached base system pristine.
 Of course, it is possible to do an update of the base cached base system to ensure that the latest packages are used.